DrOgres/sjgurps4e/README.md

 <ul>
 <li>TODO - add equip toggle on inventory items </li>
-<li>TODO - calculate DR by location based on equiped status of appropriate items</li>
+<li>TODO - calculate DR by location based on equiped status of appropriate items (currently implemented the most basic all damage to center mass rules</li>
 <li>TODO - Implement block attribute on equipment to allow for shield skill and block </li>
 <li>TODO - update weapon items with damage formula to facilitate roll generation</li>
 <li>TODO - add damage roll to chat card on weapon rolls</li>